Programs

 Transition Planning Benefits

-Transition planning helps individuals, and their families make informed choices around future living arrangements, education and employment, finances, and community and social involvement.
-Everyone with autism is unique and transitioning may go smoothly or take longer and be more challenging depending on circumstances.
-But with support and careful planning, many individuals with autism can successfully prepare for adulthood.
+Transition planning helps individuals and their families make informed choices about future living arrangements, education and employment, finances, and community and social involvement.
+Everyone with autism is unique, and depending on the circumstances, transitioning may go smoothly or take longer and be more challenging.
+However, with support and careful planning, many individuals with autism can successfully prepare for adulthood.

 Start Early